robbyjo/assoctool/README.md

   </tr>
   <tr>
     <td><tt>save_as_binary</tt> boolean</td>
-    <td>Save the result file as a binary file (RDS format) that you can later load in R using readRDS function.
+    <td>Save the result file as a binary file (RDS format) that you can later load in R using <tt>readRDS</tt> function.
 If you choose to save as binary, please disable the compression option above because R automatically compress the binary file.</td>
   </tr>
   <tr>
     <td><tt>from</tt> integer;